gilcarmel/CarND-Advanced-Lane-Lines/README.md

 [Code](./lane_finder.py#L89-L97)

 ### Detect lane separator "candidate pixels"
-We generate a binary image with pixels that are good bets to be part of the lane separator painted white: TODO image
+We generate a binary image with pixels that are good bets to be part of the lane separator painted white.

 This image is obtained by ORing together three separate images: